-"It is stated in the law on the promotion of renewable energy that applications cannot be submitted outside of tenders that fully or partially overlap with the state land reservations.
-Applications received in these areas must be rejected by the Minister for Climate, Energy and Supply, " writes the Danish Energy Agency in a press release.
+"The Act on the Promotion of Renewable Energy states that applications cannot be submitted outside of tenders that completely or partially overlap with the state land reservations.
+Applications received in these areas must be rejected by the Minister for Climate, Energy and Utilities," the Danish Energy Agency writes in a press release.

 amp